cjus/raspi-thc/docs/pi-setup.md

 Setup the Raspberry Pi Zero W using [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/).
 The version I used was `2018-06-27-raspbian-stretch-lite.img`

-The following instructors are Mac OSX centric but not too different for how you'd do this using other operating systems.
+The following instructions are Mac OSX centric but not too different for how you'd do this using other operating systems.

 ## Locate SD card